Filtered By: Money

 The law further states that those considered poor are those who cannot afford, in a sustained manner, their minimum basic needs of food, health, education, housing, and other essential amenities of life.

-For 2023, the poverty threshold—the minimum income required for a family to meet the basic food and non-food requirements—was set at a national average of P13,873 per month, lower than the poverty ceiling of P11,998 in 2021.
+For 2023, the poverty threshold—the minimum income required for a family to meet the basic food and non-food requirements—was set at a national average of P13,873 per month, higher than the poverty ceiling of P11,998 in 2021.

 This means that to be considered poor, a family's monthly income should fall below the threshold.